gvwilson/thirdbit/src/fiction/leaderboard/index.md

 which made the trip worthwhile.

-The painting dropped out of sight in the early thirties when English museums started putting their collections on "permanent loan" to make ends meet.
+The painting dropped out of sight in the early thirties when English museums started putting their collections on "permanent rental" to make ends meet.
 It reappeared when Guo Leji stopped being
 Vice Premier of the Standing Committee of the National People's Congress